robert1003/ComputerNetworkProject-2020/phase2/README.md

 * I used [MongoDB](https://www.mongodb.com) as my database to store cookies, users, messages and video meta informations.
 * The cookies are set as with appropriate expire time, and both `Secure` option and `HttpOnly` option are turned on to prevent cookies being stolen by attacks like [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) or [MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 I also turned on `SameSite=strict` to prevent [CSRF](https://blog.techbridge.cc/2017/02/25/csrf-introduction/) attack ([SameSite cookie ref](https://web.dev/samesite-cookies-explained/)).
+* I used sha256 to hash my stored password to improve security.

 ## Async I/O and Persistent HTTP(S)